jorisvandenbossche/course-python-data/notebooks/case3_bacterial_resistance_lab_experiment.md

 +++

+The data for this use case contains the evolution of different bacteria populations when combined with different phage treatments (viruses).
+The evolution of the bacterial population is measured by using the __optical density__ (OD) at 3 moments during the experiment: at the start (0h), after 20h and at the end (72h).

++++

 The data is available on [Dryad](http://www.datadryad.org/resource/doi:10.5061/dryad.90qb7.3), a general purpose data repository providing all kinds of data sets linked to journal papers.
 The downloaded data is available in this repository in the `data` folder as an excel-file called `Dryad_Arias_Hall_v3.xlsx`.

 For the exercises, two sheets of the excel file will be used: